nderriche/Susceptibility-of-Hybridized-Materials/README.md

 ## 1. Tight Binding Model and DFT Calculations

 After selecting a material to study, construct a tight binding model capturing the relevant low energy physics.
 The relevant states can be figured out by identifying the bands near the Fermi energy from a Density Functional Theory (DFT) band structure calculation.
-THe numerical values of the parameters of the derived Hamiltonian can be chosen through literature values, experiment fits or by fitting its energy eigenvalues to the DFT bands.
+The numerical values of the parameters of the derived Hamiltonian can be chosen through literature values, experiment fits or by fitting its energy eigenvalues to the DFT bands.
 In the provided code, the tight binding model used is for a one dimensional chain of atomic sites which host *s* and *p* orbitals, and it includes all nearest neighbor hopping parameters *t<sub>ss</sub>*, *t<sub>pp</sub>* and *t<sub>sp</sub>*.
 It also includes an onsite energy difference between the two orbitals *Δ*